trimmerpop/UniversalUnityDemosaics/README.md

 About IL2CPP version of BepInEx
-Bleeding Edge builds #6xx ( https://builds.bepinex.dev/projects/bepinex_be )
+Recently, BepInEx Bleeding Edge (BE) builds release #6xx versions. use it.
+BepInEx 6.0.0-pre.1 uses unhollow. but unhollow supports no longer. don't use it.

 Tested on
     IL2CPP : Holy Knight Ricca, Succubus Heaven, AiKagura